 The Waasland co-housing complex has 22 households in a mix of apartments and terraced dwellings, with a large proportion of shared space and facilities.
 This demo has installed a second-life PV system (potentially also with batteries) at the co-housing complex, and test new service propositions co-created with the residents, such as energy consumption feedback and optimization.

-This demo aims to demonstrate solar PSS value propositions for the Belgian residential market, a segment which has been dominated by conventional ownership.
+This demo, lead by DAIDALOS, aims to demonstrate solar PSS value propositions for the Belgian residential market, a segment which has been dominated by conventional ownership.
 It also aims to evaluate technical feasibility and market potential of second-life PV (and batteries) for residential applications.